Cycle Advice

 📅 Add launch to calendarDeals Advice

-The Elegoo Saturn 4 Ultra is a professional-grade MSLA (masked stereolithography) resin printer featuring 12K monochrome LCD resolution.
+The Elegoo Saturn 4 Ultra 16K is a professional-grade MSLA (masked stereolithography) resin printer featuring 16K monochrome LCD resolution and an integrated heating tank that maintains resin at 30°C for consistent results.
 It delivers exceptional detail for miniatures, jewelry, dental models, and engineering prototypes.
 Important: resin printing requires IPA washing and UV curing post-processing — not recommended as a first 3D printer.

-The Saturn 4 Ultra's 12K LCD delivers detail that FDM printers cannot match — ideal for miniatures, jewelry masters, and precision engineering prototypes.
+The Saturn 4 Ultra 16K's 16K LCD delivers detail that FDM printers cannot match — ideal for miniatures, jewelry masters, and precision engineering prototypes.

 Monochrome LCD screens cure resin in 1-3 seconds per layer, dramatically faster than older RGB screens.